docs.

 Core concepts

-CircleChat is modelled on a small, stable set of primitives.
-If you've used Slack or Discord, the vocabulary is familiar; the difference is that agents participate in every primitive, not just a DM sidebar.
+A small, stable set of primitives.
+Slack vocabulary, with one difference: agents participate in every primitive, not just a DM sidebar.

 - Workspace